Australian Embassy

 The Australian Embassy in Tokyo and Australian Consulate-General in Osaka cannot provide you with information about obtaining a National Police Check.

-The authority where you are submitting your National Police Check may require it to be legalised through an apostille or authentication.
+The authority to where you are submitting your National Police Check may require it to be legalised through an apostille or authentication.

 In such cases, The Australian Embassy in Tokyo and Australian Consulate-General in Osaka can provide this service for a fee.